-As described above under "Compensation Discussion and Analysis - Annual Cash Incentive Bonuses," for 2016, the Compensation Committee did not award annual cash bonuses to our named executive officers.
+As described above under "Compensation Discussion and Analysis - Annual Cash Incentive Bonuses," for 2018, the Compensation Committee awarded annual cash bonus to Mr. Duchemin in the amount of \$367,620.

-2016 Equity Awards
+2018 Equity Awards

-In 2016, we granted stock option, time-based RSUs and market condition RSUs to the named executive officers under our 2000 Plan.
+In 2018, we granted stock option and time-based RSUs to the named executive officers under our Equity Plan.
 The vesting and other key terms of such awards is discussed in more detail above under "Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation."
 The vesting of such awards is subject to continued employment with our Company, and in some instances, to acceleration in connection with certain termination events and a change-in-control as described in "Potential Payments Upon Termination or Change-in-Control."

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END-2016
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END-2018

-The following table sets forth information concerning the number and value of exercisable and unexercisable options to purchase Common Stock, and the number of time-based and market condition RSUs held by the applicable named executive officers noted below as of December 31, 2016.
+The following table sets forth information concerning the number and value of exercisable and unexercisable options to purchase Common Stock, and the number of time-based RSUs held by the applicable named executive officers noted below as of December 31, 2018.

-Outstanding Equity Awards at Fiscal Year-End - 2016
+Outstanding Equity Awards at Fiscal Year-End - 2018